Dilworth School sex abuse: One of the accused is still a registered teacher

 • A 78-year-old man faces three counts of indecent assault.

-• A 60-year-old man faces one charge of indent assault.
+• A 60-year-old man faces one charge of indecent assault.

 Editor's note